qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/default_jobs_actions.rst

 *(experimental)*

 This job is available in the %{Mobile} skeleton.
-The *watch-scss* job watches SCSS files, and compiles them to CSS once they change (See the article abouth :doc:`mobile theming </pages/mobile/theming>`).
+The *watch-scss* job watches SCSS files, and compiles them to CSS once they change (See the article about :doc:`mobile theming </pages/mobile/theming>`).
 The \*.scss files usually reside in your application's ``source/resource/<name_space>/mobile/scss`` folder, and will be compiled into the ``css`` sibling folder.